-Join us on 16 April 2020 for a webinar on polymer innovation with computational chemistry
+Join us for this Schrödinger sponsored webinar on polymer innovation with computational chemistry

 Join Schrödinger’s Andrea Browning to learn how to speed up your materials R&D projects using leading physics-based chemical simulation software.

 Polymers have found use in a wide range of industries from aerospace composites to food packaging to drug delivery.
 Their usefulness is tied to the intersection of chemistry, macromolecular structure and microscale behavior.
 As the use of polymers has grown, so has the need for better tools to predict and understand how the chemistry, processing and macromolecular structure impact performance.
 This webinar will review computational chemistry developed for polymers and how it has become a practical tool for polymer research engineers and scientists to have in their toolbox.

 - How to accelerate R&D projects using Schrödinger’s leading computational chemistry software platform

 - How to improve the accuracy of your in silico predictions with Schrödinger’s proven methodologies

 - How to streamline your workflows with integrated software solutions for atomic-simulation of chemical systems